Brown Toy Poodle dog resting its head on a table with eyes above the surface, looking toward a metal food bowl in the foreground

 GUT

-What happens after matters more than what happens during.
+What happens after matters more than what happens during the meal.
 Comfort builds confidence quietly.
 Discomfort leaves an impression.
 This step rarely announces itself.
 It shows up later.

 5